harness/developer-hub/docs/self-managed-enterprise-edition/monitor-harness-on-prem.md

 ## Grafana setup options

 In a production environment, you can use a central Grafana setup to visualize metrics from multiple Prometheus endpoints.
 Depending on your requirements, you may want to monitor multiple projects or environments.
-For example, you may have your production environment in a cluster and your development environment in a different cluster, and you want to monitor both environments.
+For example, you may have your production environment in one cluster and your development environment in a second cluster, and you want to monitor both environments.

 To expose in-cluster Prometheus metrics to an external instance of Grafana, do the following: